 Frequently Asked Questions

 Can I temporarily deactivate my account?

-From what we’ve seen there is no time limit for how long you can hibernate your account.
-When you’re ready to reinstate your account simply log in.
-Your account will come out of hibernation with all messages, content, and profile information intact.
+LinkedIn does not state a time limit for how long you can hibernate your account, but it does say you can reactivate it after 24 hours.
+When you’re ready to reinstate your account, simply log in.
+Your account comes out of hibernation with all messages, content, and profile information intact.

 If I permanently delete my LinkedIn account, can I recover any information?

-Unfortunately, not after 30 days.
-If you’ve deleted your account and feel that you’ve lost important information or would like to reinstate it, this isn’t possible after the first 30 days.
+Unfortunately, not after 14 days.
+If you’ve deleted your account and feel that you’ve lost critical information or would like to reinstate it, this isn’t possible after the first 14 days.

 What happens to your data after you close your LinkedIn account?